szilard/teach-data-science-UCLA-master-appl-stats/orig_course_proposal.md

 ### Grading:

-40% assignment #1: exploratory data analysis and data visualization project 40% assignment #2: machine learning project
+40% assignment #1: exploratory data analysis and data visualization project <br>
+40% assignment #2: machine learning project <br>
 20% student presentations

 It is imperative for these assignments that students already have a good knowledge of R (404 course) and a good understanding of the elements of data analysis (405 course) before taking this current course.